Rye House Stadium: Origins

-The stadium was the home of the Rye House Rockets but the team folded in 2018.
-The Rye House Cobras were also based here and competed in the National League until 2012.

-Greyhound racing
+Pre WW2 history

+In 1934 (the site owned by Taylor-Walkers) saw the construction of a speedway track and it hosted open meetings on a circuit that had been converted from a former running track.
+Under the charge of the Harringay Light Car and Motor Cycle Club, the track soon became known as a training school for riders.
+The stadium was accessed from Rye Road either in an easterly or westerly direction with Hoddesdon to the west and a large sewage works to the east.

 In 1937, the speedway rider Dicky Case took over the sixty acre estate of Rye House and introduced a training school operating under the name of the Hackney Motor Club.
-The school operated until 1938 when Rye House entered the Sunday Dirt-track League.
+The site included a greyhound racing track at this time.
+The school operated until 1938, when Rye House entered the Sunday Dirt-track League.
+The stadium was described as being able to hold 4,000 spectators.
+Rye House stadium continued to operate speedway from 1940 to 1943, despite the disruption caused by World War II.

+Post war history

+After the end of the war the track was re-opened by Arthur Elvin (the Wembley Stadium Managing Director) and was once again used as a training school, this time for the Wembley Lions riders.
+The site remained under the ownership of Dicky Case and was the foremost venue for aspiring speedway riders throughout the decade.

-The stadium was described as being able to hold 4,000 spectators and it was not until 1960 that Gerry Bailey and Jack Carter took over the lease and immediately began to upgrade the facilities moving the greyhound track to the outside of the speedway track to form a 440-yard circumference.
+In 1960, Gerry Bailey and Jack Carter took over the lease from owner L. H. Lawrence and immediately began to upgrade the facilities moving the greyhound track to the outside of the speedway track to form a 440-yard circumference.
 Racing was held on Wednesday and Saturday evenings and an 'Inside Sumner' system and photo finish was installed.
+The stadium hosted a qualifying round of the 1972 Individual Speedway World Championship.

-During 1974 six independent tracks (unaffiliated to a governing body) took advantage of the new National Greyhound Racing Club (NGRC) rule allowing smaller venues to join them in what was called the permit scheme.
+During 1974, six independent tracks (unaffiliated to a governing body) took advantage of the new National Greyhound Racing Club (NGRC) rule allowing smaller venues to join them in what was called the permit scheme.
 Hackney Wick Stadium introduced the Lead sponsored by William Hill in 1975 and switched the 1,000 Guineas to a longer distance, consequently Rye House introduced the Sovereign Stakes for sprinters to compensate for the loss of the 1,000 Guineas.
 The competition attracted some of the sports leading sprinters.

 Gin And Jass trained by Dave Drinkwater claimed the Crayford Vase and broke four track records in addition to winning the Pall Mall Stakes in 1976.
 Salina and Regal Girl (both George Lang) won two consecutive 'Key' competition victories before Dutch Jet became Peterborough Derby champion in 1983 for Jean Talmage.